STAFF & BOARD

 -

 Natalie received her undergraduate degree in Spanish from SUNY New Paltz in upstate New York and became involved in environmental activism during her time there.
-Her work ranged from hands-on labor as a farm apprentice to leading environmental projects on campus and eventually led up to a minor in environmental studies.
 Natalie is passionate about sustainable local agriculture, reducing waste, and raising awareness and appreciation of the environment.
-In addition to her environmental activism, Natalie has been tutoring Spanish for many years.
-She is thrilled to now be working with the community to educate and inspire others about useful and sustainable ways to interact with our environment.
+As an Environmental Educator she is thrilled to weave together some of her strongest passions: Spanish, the environment, and teaching, working with the community to educate and inspire others about useful and sustainable ways to interact with our environment. -

 natalie.mazur@solanacenter.org